wso2/docs-choreo-dev/en/docs/develop-components/deploy-an-application-with-buildpacks.md

     A `Procfile` is a configuration file used to declare what commands are run by your application's containers.

     !!! info
-        For Python, it is mandatory to have a Procfile in the project root directory.
+        For Python, it is mandatory to have a Procfile, with the `web` process type, in the project root directory.

     Here's an example `Procfile` for an application: